liam-grossmann/cloudcoder/README.md

 Which he calls path transitions.

 Nice.

+02) Some of the stock axis show values ti 1 decinal place. would like always 2 decimal places Center the list values
+    I'd like the range to be + / - 1 so that the chart values are better spaced out.

 03) Make the charts update in real time - that would be really cool.